-- 39a.
-Rural-Urban Sociology: a study of the differentiation and integration of rural and urban populations and an analysis of the various factors affecting their social welfare. - 3 hours a week: 11/2 credits. - 42b.
+39a.
+Rural-Urban Sociology: a study of the differentiation and integration of rural and urban populations and an analysis of the various factors affecting their social welfare.

+42b.
 Municipal Affairs: a detailed examination of the laws governing municipal government in Ontario; the powers of municipal councils and other municipal bodies; assessment and taxation.

-Text-book: The Municipal Act, The Assessment Act (Ontario).
+3 hours a week: $1\frac{1}{2}$ credits.
+Text-book: The Municipal Act.
+The Assessment Act (Ontario).

-- 46. Labor, Theory and Problems: the study of the organized labor movements in Europe, in the United States and in Canada; the forms of labor organizations, their economic problems; the problems of unemployment, wages, hours of labor; the problems of child labor; industrial accidents, industrial conflicts, conciliation, mediation, arbitration; the trends in modern labor legislation. - 3 hours a week: 3 credits. - 47b.
-International Relations: the problems arising from the absence of world government; economic harmonies and conflicts; Nationalism, Militarism, Imperialism; the causes of war and the efforts to avoid it; diplomacy, arbitration, the League of Nations, the World Court, International Law, and United Nations. - 3 hours a week: 11/2 credits. - 48a.
-Population Problems: the history of population theories; the quantitative and qualitative aspects of population; the problems of race-mixing; the racial capacity for progress; race-relations; population movements, migration, invasion, immigration, emigration, the amalgamation of races, the problems of eugenics and euthenics. - 3 hours a week: 11/2 credits. - 49b.
-Crimonology: the causes and the extent of crime: critical analysis of the different schools of criminology and penology; the methods of treatment of crime; prison work; the honor system; self-government; indetermined sentence; probation and parole. - 3 hours a week: 11/2 credits.
+46. Labor, Theory and Problems: the study of the organized labor movements in Europe, in the United States and in Canada; the forms of labor organizations, their economic problems; the problems of unemployment, wages, hours of labor; the problems of child labor; industrial accidents, industrial conflicts, conciliation, mediation, arbitration; the trends in modern labor legislation.

+47b.
+International Relations: the problems arising from the absence of world government; economic harmonies and conflicts; Nationalism, Militarism, Imperialism; the causes of war and the efforts to avoid it; diplomacy, arbitration, the League of Nations, the World Court, the United Nations, and international law.

+48a.
+Population Problems: the history of population theories; the quantitative and qualitative aspects of population; the problems of race-mixing; the racial capacity for progress; race-relations; population movements, migration, invasion, immigration, emigration, the amalgamation of races, the problems of eugenics and euthenics.

+49b.
+Criminology: the causes and the extent of crim; critical analysis of the different schools of criminology and penology; the methods of treatment of crime; prison work; the honor system; self-government; indeterminate sentence; probation and parole.